Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 You can specify different charsets for different parts of your ghost, but we won't get into that here.
 If you want to see all the settings, take a look on the [AYAYA wiki](https://emily.shillest.net/ayaya/index.php?cmd=read&page=%E3%83%9E%E3%83%8B%E3%83%A5%E3%82%A2%E3%83%AB%2F%E6%96%87%E6%B3%95%2F1.%E5%9F%BA%E7%A4%8E%E8%A8%AD%E5%AE%9A).

-Next, you can include dic files for your ghost by writing lines like these.
+Next, you can include dic (dictionary) files for your ghost by writing lines like these.
 Note that the filepath is relative from the position of yaya.dll.

 ```
 dic, somefile.dic